nol13/fuzzball.js/README.md

 Easy to use and powerful fuzzy string matching.

-This is a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
+This is (mostly) a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
 Uses [leven](https://github.com/sindresorhus/leven) for distance calculations. (slightly modified to optionally use a collator or to alter the substition cost to match python_Levenshtein's ratio calculations, see below)

 Try it out on [runkit](https://runkit.com/npm/fuzzball)!